Dothraki language: Phonology and romanization

 David Peterson has said, "You know, most people probably don't really know what Arabic actually sounds like, so to an untrained ear, it might sound like Arabic.
 To someone who knows Arabic, it doesn't.
 I tend to think of the sound as a mix between Arabic (minus the distinctive pharyngeals) and Spanish, due to the dental consonants."

 Regarding the orthography, the Dothraki themselves do not have a writing system—nor do many of the surrounding peoples (e.g., the Lhazareen).
 If there were to be any written examples of Dothraki in the A Song of Ice and Fire universe, it would be in a writing system developed in the Free Cities and adapted to Dothraki, or in some place like Ghis or Qarth, which do have writing systems.

 Consonants

 There are 23 consonant phonemes in the Dothraki language.
-In the following IPA chart, each sound in Dothraki is given with approximate English equivalent in brackets.
+In the following IPA chart, each sound in Dothraki is given with the romanization in brackets.

 The letters c and x do not appear in Dothraki, although c appears in the digraph ch.